Islamic School Overview

 Prerequisite: Islamic Studies 10

-Students will explore basic beliefs and practices of Islam and examine the different views of women’s roles in Islam and modern society.
-This course will cover the various contributions of women in Islam and Islamic women’s rights and freedoms.
-This course has 2 levels; grade 11 and grade 12.
+Students will explore basic beliefs and practices of Islam and examine the different views and guiding principles for everyday life.
+The course will cover the proper etiquette that a Muslim should implement when performing daily tasks.
+This course has 2 levels: grade 11 and grade 12.
+Students will learn about:

 Why should I join the Islamic School with iLearn?